This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Philippines.

 Does an employer need a reason in order to lawfully terminate an employment relationship?
 If so, describe what reasons are lawful?

-The just causes for termination are:
+The following are just causes for termination:

-gross and habitual neglect of duty;
+(b) Gross and habitual neglect of duties;

-fraud or breach of trust;
+(c) Fraud or willful breach of trust;

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?